top of page

 Q: What if more kids show up than I reserved for, or I want more time?

 A: Additional players can be added to all Nerf events at $20/person, and $25/person for all events that include Gel Blasters.
-If you wish to add time, we can do that for $100/30 minutes for Nerf, and $125/30 minutes for Gel Blasters (schedule permitting).
+If you wish to add time, we can do that for $50/15 minutes (typically the time for a single battle, schedule permitting).
 We know party planning is difficult and things happen so we always bring a little extra equipment just in case!
 If you have a significant change to the number of players at your event (more than 4) please let us know asap so we can properly prepare!

 Q: Is there an age requirement?